This free tool maps propaganda and misinformation as it goes viral

 Combining different tools

 Many of our tools allow users to retrospectively query and examine our collection of a 10% random sample of all Twitter traffic over a long period of time.
-A user can specify keywords, hashtags, user mentions, locations or user accounts they’re interested in.
-Our software then collects the matching tweets and looks more deeply at their content by extracting links, hashtags, images, movies, phrases and usernames those tweets contain.
+A user can specify keywords, hashtags, user mentions, locations, or user accounts they’re interested in.
+Our software then collects the matching tweets and looks more deeply at their content by extracting links, hashtags, images, movies, phrases, and usernames those tweets contain.

 Our trend analysis app looks at how closely that suspicious content trends together.
 Our network analysis app shows how ideas spread from user to user.
 Our map app checks the geographical pattern of suspicious activities around important topics.